 The Roles of The Bill of Lading

 The bill of lading plays three essential roles in the freight shipment process.
-The bill of lading acts as a receipt of goods.
-It is issued to the shipper by the carrier in exchange for the freight being shipped.
+First, it acts as a receipt of goods and is issued to the shipper by the carrier in exchange for the freight being shipped.
 This is proof of receipt between the shipper and carrier.

 Keeping Your Documents Straight